BoilerplateHub

 • Who is TurboStarter best suited for?

-Anyone starting a new Expo project whose requirements overlap heavily with the included integrations (AI, Admin Panel and Auth).
+Anyone starting a new NextJS project whose requirements overlap heavily with the included integrations (AI, Admin Panel and Auth).
 The worse the overlap, the weaker the case: a boilerplate you fight against costs more time than it saves.

 • Are there good alternatives to TurboStarter?